 Karadjordjeva Šnicla

-Serbia's elaborate stuffed schnitzel — a thin pork or veal cutlet pounded thin, spread with a thick layer of kajmak (Balkan clotted cream), then rolled into a long sausage shape, breaded in flour-egg-breadcrumbs, and deep-fried until golden-crisp on the outside and meltingly creamy inside.
-Sliced to reveal the kajmak filling.
-Named after Karadjordje, the leader of the First Serbian Uprising.
+Serbia's elaborate stuffed schnitzel — a thin pork or veal cutlet pounded thin, spread with a thick layer of kajmak (Balkan clotted cream), then rolled into a long log, breaded in flour-egg-breadcrumbs, and deep-fried until golden-crisp outside and meltingly creamy inside.
+Sliced on the diagonal to reveal the kajmak filling.
+Named after Karadjordje, leader of the First Serbian Uprising, after its lemon-and-tomato garnish was arranged to resemble the Order of the Star of Karadjordje.
 Served with tartar sauce and lemon wedges.

-Karadjordjeva šnicla was invented in 1956 by chef Mića Stojanović of the Golf restaurant in Belgrade, after the restaurant ran out of chicken Kiev for a Soviet diplomatic delegation.
-Stojanović improvised by stuffing pork loin with kajmak (instead of Kiev's butter-and-herb mixture), breading and frying it.
-The dish was an instant hit; he named it after Karadjordje (1762-1817), the leader of the First Serbian Uprising against Ottoman rule, who reportedly favored rolled-and-stuffed dishes.
-The Karadjordjeva šnicla quickly became the signature Belgrade restaurant dish, served at every state dinner and white-tablecloth restaurant since.
-Modern variations include filling with smoked ham, mushrooms, or cheese; the original kajmak-only version remains the standard.
+Karadjordjeva šnicla was invented in 1956 by chef Milovan "Mića" Stojanović at the Golf restaurant in the Košutnjak area of Belgrade.
+A regular guest had ordered her favorite chicken Kiev, but the kitchen had run out of the chicken breast, butter, and herbs it required.
+Stojanović improvised by spreading a cutlet with kajmak (Balkan clotted cream) instead of Kiev's butter-and-herb filling, then rolling, breading, and frying it.
+When he garnished the plate with lemon and tomato, it resembled the medal of the Order of the Star of Karadjordje — which inspired him to name the dish after Karadjordje (1762–1817), leader of the First Serbian Uprising against Ottoman rule.
+Its phallic log shape earned it the playful nickname devojački san ("maiden's dream").
+The dish quickly became the signature Belgrade restaurant dish, served at state dinners and white-tablecloth restaurants.
+Modern variations fill it with smoked ham, mushrooms, or cheese; the original kajmak-only version remains the standard.

 Cut into a slice of Karadjordjeva šnicla — a golden-crisp breaded exterior cracks open to reveal molten cream-yellow kajmak flowing out of the rolled meat.
 First bite: the breading is satisfyingly crackly, the meat is tender and well-seasoned, the kajmak inside is silky-rich-tangy, almost like a savory custard.
-The Italian comparison to chicken cordon bleu falls short — kajmak's distinctive Balkan tang is unmistakable.
+The comparison to chicken cordon bleu falls short — kajmak's distinctive Balkan tang is unmistakable.
 Squeeze fresh lemon over to cut the richness; dab tartar sauce.
-With Serbian Plavac Mali red wine, this is the Belgrade fine-dining tradition reduced to one elegant plate.
+With Serbia's native Prokupac red wine, this is the Belgrade fine-dining tradition reduced to one elegant plate.

 Pounding the meat thin (5 mm) allows it to cook through during the 5-7 min fry without overcooking the kajmak filling.
 The double-breading (flour-egg-breadcrumbs, repeated) creates an impermeable shell that holds the kajmak inside as it heats and melts.
 Frying at 175°C creates an instant Maillard browned crust; the kajmak inside melts to a silky liquid by the time the meat is just-cooked.
 Chilling the rolled meat before breading is critical — warm rolls fall apart in the breading process.
 The diagonal slice reveals the molten center for dramatic plating.